mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 apart as possible, and the pose where one leg is full stretched and the other pulled in, ready to take the next step.

 Now, let's copy these two...
-We could do that with :kbd:`Ctrl + drag`, but here comes a tricky bit:
+We could do that with the :kbd:`Ctrl + drag` shortcut, but here comes a tricky bit:

 .. image:: /images/animation/Introduction_to_animation_12.png